cisco-open/event-stream-for-k8s/CONTRIBUTING.md

 ## Other Ways to Contribute

-We welcome anyone that wants to contribute to Kubernetes Event Stream to triage and reply to open issues to help troubleshoot and fix existing bugs.
+We welcome anyone that wants to contribute to Event Stream for K8s to triage and reply to open issues to help troubleshoot and fix existing bugs.
 Here is what you can do: